sanchit-ahuja/sanchit-ahuja.github.io/_posts/2026-02-06-vllm-change-log.md

 The path was not monotonic.
 Between v0.4.0 and v0.6.0, performance regressed by roughly 9% as the project absorbed the cost of building infrastructure for speculative decoding, multi-modal support, and cross-hardware portability.
 Our changelog analysis suggests this was not accidental but structural: the abstraction layers that slowed v0.5.0–v0.6.0 were prerequisites for the `torch.compile` integration and scheduler overhaul that delivered a 26% throughput jump in v0.7.0.
 The regression was the cost of laying foundations; the recovery was the return on that investment.

 The plateau from v0.7.0 through v0.11.0 (13.3–13.8 req/s) is equally informative.
-It suggests that the current architectural paradigm—continuous batching with paged KV cache and compiled kernels—may be approaching its ceiling on this hardware and model class.
-The next step function will likely require either new algorithmic ideas (disaggregated prefill/decode, workload-aware speculative decoding) or hardware capabilities that open different optimization surfaces entirely.
+It suggests that the current architectural paradigm, continuous batching with paged KV cache and compiled kernels—may be approaching its ceiling on this hardware and model class.
+The next big change will likely require either new algorithmic ideas (disaggregated prefill/decode, workload-aware speculative decoding) or hardware capabilities that open different optimization surfaces entirely.

 Our study has clear limits.
 A single 7B model on a single A100 cannot represent the diversity of production deployments.
 Whether this 2× trajectory holds for 70B+ models under tensor parallelism, for mixture-of-experts architectures, or on H100/H200 hardware with different memory budgets remains open.
-The regression hypotheses we derived from changelogs are plausible but unvalidated—we have not yet run the controlled experiments (e.g., `--enforce-eager` on v0.5.3, `nsys` profiling of scheduler overhead) needed to convert them into measured attributions.
+The regression hypotheses we derived from changelogs are plausible but not validated.
+We have not yet run the controlled experiments (e.g., `--enforce-eager` on v0.5.3, `nsys` profiling of scheduler overhead) needed to definitively prove that these were the probable reasons causing the regression.

 ## Future Work